-During the first seven years of the child’s life, development is concentrated around the physical body.
-A child learns to walk, speak, think, and control its body by refining the gross and fine motor skills.
-In the morning in a Waldorf kindergarten, the core element is free, unstructured imaginative play.
-The core element of the morning in a Waldorf kindergarten is free, unstructured imaginative play.
-By the time a child reaches the age of 6 or 7, the foundation of the physical development process has been laid.
+During the first seven years of the child’s life, the development is concentrated around the physical body.
+A child teaches his body to walk, to speak, to think and to control by refining the coarse and fine motor skills.
+The core element of the morning in a Waldorf kindergarten is a free, unstructured and imaginative game.
+By the time a child reaches the age of 6 or 7, the basis is laid for the physical development process.

-During the second seven-year period (the primary and middle school years), social and emotional skills are starting to emerge.
-Teachers try to translate subject matter into something the children can grasp with their senses.
-Something they can see, feel, or hear.
-After that, the student’s basic cognitive skills automatically take over.
+During the second seven-year period (primary and secondary education), social and emotional skills begin to develop.
+Teachers try to translate the subject into something that the children can understand with their senses.
+Something they can see, feel or hear.
+Afterwards, the basic cognitive skills of the student automatically take the hand.
 This concerns reading, writing, arithmetic, language, geography and history.

-As the child changes in these years, he or she will be able to express his or her emotions more clearly but also develop thinking and show will-power.
-Almost every child has the ability to think creatively in order to solve problems.
-The teacher tries to protect and nurture that ability.
+As the child changes in these years, he or she can express his or her emotions more clearly, but also develop thinking and show willpower.
+Almost every child has the ability to think creatively to solve problems.
+The teacher tries to protect and nurture that skill.

-In the final part of this phase, the child experiences the self and the environment through emotions.
-Teachers attempt to connect through this channel.
-They recognize and encourage their student’s interests and imagination and it is through that connection that creativity and discipline are cultivated.
+In the last part of this phase, the child experiences the self and the environment through emotions.
+Teachers try to connect through this channel.
+They recognize and encourage the interests and imagination of their students and it is through that connection that creativity and discipline are cultivated.

-In the third developmental phase (from the age of 14 until 21), analytical skills and abstract thinking are developed.
-Students learn to understand the world through thinking.
+In the third development phase (from 14 to 21 years) analytical skills and abstract thinking are developed.
+Students learn to understand the world by thinking.

 The Complete Person

-At a Waldorf school each child is challenged on an intellectual, creative, artistic and social level at all stages of development.
-For this reason, we offer a wide range of subjects which every child can follow at their own individual level.
-When the teachers themselves develop lessons based on specific interests of their class, the children are more engaged and enthusiastic.
+Waldorf Education challenges every child on intellectual, creative, artistic and social levels at all stages of development.
+For this reason we offer a wide range of subjects that each child can follow at their own level.
+When the teachers themselves develop lessons based on specific interests of their class, the children are more involved and enthusiastic.

-Being motivated is an important and stimulating factor in learning.
-The teacher promotes this by encouraging students to question learning material and express their opinions.
-While processing what they have learned, the children connect with what they feel and how they want to put that into work.
-This requires concentration, dedication and the ability to empathise with others.
+Being motivated is a key and stimulating factor in learning.
+The teacher promotes this by encouraging students to question learning materials and express their opinions.
+While processing what they have learned, the children connect with what they feel and how they want to put it on their work.
+This requires concentration, dedication and ability to live in others.

-In Waldorf Schools teachers teach the same class for several years.
-This is also our aim at the International School.
-With this approach, a strong teacher-student bond is created, along with a true sense of community and responsibility.
+In Waldorf Schools teachers teach the same classroom for several years.
+This is also our goal at the International school.
+This approach creates a strong bond between teacher and student, together with a real sense of community and responsibility.

 Throughout the year we celebrate several festivals.
-These celebrations help us to reconnect with several aspects of life such as rebirth, courage and generosity.
-We also experience the passing of each season and this gives us a chance to show gratitude to what nature gives us.
-We celebrate these festivals together as a community and the children and parents all look forward to them like they are old friends that come by each year.
+These celebrations help us to reconnect with different aspects of life, such as rebirth, courage and generosity.
+We also experience the death of every season and this gives us a chance to show gratitude for what nature gives us.
+We celebrate these festivals together as a community, and the children and parents all look forward to them as if they were old friends who come along every year.

 In a nutshell: Head, Heart & Hands